astaniano/hat/webSecAcademy/advanced_topics/web_cache_poisoning/web_cache_poisoning.md

 ### PRACTITIONER Lab: Targeted web cache poisoning using an unknown header
 The origin server returns `Vary: User-agent` header to the caching server (and we later see it in the response because the caching server does not remove the `Vary` header from the response) which means that the origin server asks the caching server to use the value of `User-Agent` header in its cache key

-To test that the User-Agent is used in the cache key we can modify the value of User-Agent header and see if the response is returned from the cache or not e.g. by looking into the `X-cache: miss`.
+To test that the User-Agent is used in the cache key we can modify the value of User-Agent header and see if the response is returned from the cache or not e.g. by looking into the `X-cache: miss`

 So we add cache buster (randomasdfsdf) to User-Agent header and send the request:
 ```bash